SerhiiKarasov/readings/finansing_info/README.md

 * verification can be done via the mass spectrometer.
 Can be asked for check in office of some big gold dealer.
 * coins may be verified via mint ruller

+### how to control your spendings
+1) set priorities
+2) measure what priorities you have at the moment